epicfaace/ratarmount/README.md

   - Hard to find.
 I don't seem to be the only one who has trouble finding it as it has zero stars on Github after 4 years compared to 29 stars for tarindexer after roughly the same amount of time.
   - Hassle to set up.
 Needs compilation and I gave up when I was instructed to set up a MySQL database for it to use.
 Confusingly, the setup instructions are not on its Github but [here](https://web.wpi.edu/Pubs/E-project/Available/E-project-030615-133259/unrestricted/TARBrowserFinal.pdf).
   - Doesn't seem to support recursive TAR mounting.
 I didn't test it because of the MysQL dependency but the code does not seem to have logic for recursive mounting.
+  - Xz compression also is only block or frame based, i.e., only works faster with files created by [pixz](https://github.com/vasi/pixz) or [pxz](https://github.com/jnovy/pxz).

 Pros:
   - supports bz2- and xz-compressed TAR archives